Code-Institute-Submissions/Chilli-Growers/README.md

 ## The Skeleton Plane

-The skeleton of the site was designed using Balsamiq and can be found in the link above.
+The skeleton of the site was designed using Balsamiq and can be found in the link above (see UX section).

 ## The Surface Plane

 The project is a single scrolling page which has a full veiw height image with a callout and button that opens a modal for the user to subscribe with.
 The navigation bar is set to the top of the page and is always available for the user to be able to move around the page with ease.

-The site is split up into 3 main sections which are ordered as follows from reasons to grow into finally showing them a gallery of which they can view recommended chillies to grow.
+The site is split up into 4 main sections ordered as follows: a callout, reasons to grow, a growing guide and finally a gallery of recommended chillies varieties.

-After a look at different guides and garden store sites the font "PT Sans" was chosen as it looked like a good fit for a guide site and
+After a look at different guides and garden store sites, the font "PT Sans" was chosen as it looked like a good fit for a guide site.
-"Balsamiq Sans" for titles complimented the body font.
+"Balsamiq Sans" was chosen for titles as it complimented the body font.

 The footer's color was chosen to represent the [Scoville Scale](https://en.wikipedia.org/wiki/Scoville_scale) beginning from green to red.